What Is Folliculitis and how to treat it?

 - Do not pick pustules

-- Change bedding/nightwear garments daily while infection is active
+- Change bedding/nightwear daily while the infection is active

 - Use fresh towels after shower/bath